elastic/kibana/packages/kbn-storybook/README.md

 The `defaultConfig` object provided by the @kbn/storybook package should be all you need to get running, but you can override this in your .storybook/main.js.
 Using [Storybook's configuration options](https://storybook.js.org/docs/react/configure/overview).

+## Composite Storybook

+The [composite directory](./composite) contains a Storybook configuration that is used to build a Storybook using [Storybook Composition](https://storybook.js.org/docs/react/workflows/storybook-composition).
+This can be ran and built with `yarn storybook composite` (with `--site` to build the static site.)

+The URLs of the composite site are in [/src/dev/aliases.ts](/src/dev/aliases.ts),